calmm-js/baret/README.md

 ### <a name="karet-lift"></a> [≡](#contents) [`karet-lift` attribute](#karet-lift)

-Karet only lifts built-in HTML elements implicitly.
-The `karet-lift` attribute on a non-primitive element instructs Karet to lift the element.
+Baret only lifts built-in HTML elements implicitly.
+The `karet-lift` attribute on a non-primitive element instructs Baret to lift the element.

 For example, you could write: